Norman S. Fletcher: Professional career

-In 1989, Fletcher was appointed to the Supreme Court of Georgia by Governor Joe Frank Harris.
-He was the chief justice of the Court from 2001 until 2005.
+In 1989, Fletcher was appointed to the Supreme Court of Georgia by Governor Joe Frank Harris, to a seat vacated by the retirement of Hardy Gregory Jr. Fletcher was the chief justice of the Court from 2001 until 2005.
 Fletcher retired from the Court in 2006.
 He is a fellow of both the American Bar and the Georgia Bar Foundations and is a master in the Joseph Henry Lumpkin Inn of Court.